What Causes Sea-level Rise?

 Sea-level rise from global warming happens for two main reasons:

-- 70% of Earth’s fresh water is locked up in ice, glaciers and ice sheets in Greenland and Antarctica.
+- Seventy percent of Earth’s fresh water is locked up in ice, glaciers, and ice sheets in Greenland and Antarctica.
 For a long time, scientists thought that these massive sheets would take a thousand years to melt.
 We have had to revise our expectations surprisingly quickly as evidence mounts of accelerating melting.

-Scientists and planners have known for more than a decade that the sea level is rising.
-In 1995, the EPA estimated that a 2-3 foot sea-level rise was possible over the next several generations.
-Climate change scientists have recently revised their predictions in response to a quicker than expected warming trend.
-Global warming has accelerated the melting of ice in Greenland, Antarctica, and the Arctic Circle.
-Glaciers worldwide have shrunk by more than 50%.
+Scientists and planners have known for more decades that the sea level is rising.
+In 1995, the EPA estimated that a two- to three-foot sea-level rise was possible over the next several generations.
+Climate change scientists have, however, revised their predictions in response to a quicker than expected warming trend.

 “If global warming continues unabated, then portions of Maine’s coastline will be forever changed.
 That is why we are calling for increased efforts at every level to reduce global warming pollution.
 The most dangerous impacts of sea-level rise can still be avoided, but widespread action is needed now.
-According to scientists, we have a shrinking window of opportunity to change our course—measured in years not decades,” said Voorhees.
+According to scientists, we have a shrinking window of opportunity to change our course—measured in years not decades,” said NRCM Climate and Clean Energy Director Dylan Voorhees.

 Economic impacts could be serious.
 Businesses could be damaged, real estate lost, transportation infrastructure destroyed, and tourism revenues lost.